NoMan2000/angular-interview-app/src/app/games/list/tasks.md

 - Display the results of all the games.
 - Add in a link to edit the result of a game.
 - Add in a link that will delete the result of a game.
 Bonus if you add some kind of confirmation to it as well, since this is a destructive operation.
 There is a delete-dialog component for this purpose, but you do not have to use it.
+- Use the `StorageService` to retrieve the data.